Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

-In Section \ref{sec:realizability}, we revisit this idea in the context of operations on the object $\Omega$ of truth-values.
-There are various additional properties of such operations, such as being monotone, inflationary, and idempotent, and various other preservation properties.
+and various other preservation properties.
 Monotone, inflationary, and idempotent operations correspond to what is known as Lawvere-Tierney topologies (also known as local operators, geometric modalities, and internal nuclei) \cite{elephant,SGL,LvO}.
 We link these properties to the above notions of multivalued functions.
 Through that link, we show, for example, the following correspondences: \begin{itemize} \item Many-one degrees (for partial single-valued functions) correspond to $\bigcup,\bigcap$-preserving operations on $\Omega$ in the effective topos. \item Turing degrees (for partial functions) correspond to $\bigcup,\bigcap$-preserving Lawvere Tierney topologies on the effective topos. \item Medvedev degrees correspond to open Lawvere-Tierney topologies on the Kleene-Vesley topos. \item Weihrauch degrees correspond to $\bigcap$-preserving monotone operations on $\Omega$ in the Kleene-Vesley topos. \item Pointed Weihrauch degrees correspond to $\bigcap$-preserving monotone, inflationary, operations on $\Omega$ in the Kleene-Vesley topos. \item Turing-Weihrauch degrees correspond to $\bigcap$-preserving Lawvere-Tierney topologies on the Kleene-Vesley topos. \end{itemize}

 Here, both the effective topos and the Kleene-Vesley topos can be treated as worlds of computable mathematics, but the former uses coding by natural numbers, while the latter uses coding by streams (potentially infinite sequences of symbols in a fixed alphabet); see e.g.~\cite{vOBook}.
 Also, if we consider the realizability topos obtained from Kleene's second algebra (i.e., the world of continuous mathematics), Wadge degrees (for functions) correspond to $\bigcup,\bigcap$-preserving operations on $\Omega$, continuous Weihrauch degrees correspond to $\bigcap$-preserving monotone operations, and so on.